 At UHart’s School of Communication, you get hands-on experience before you graduate.
 The dedicated faculty and small classes create a collaborative and friendly learning environment where you can explore your interests and practice what you’re learning in the classroom as early as your first semester.

-We offer three undergraduate programs, and one graduate program:
+We offer three undergraduate programs, and two graduate programs:

 If you’re interested in working as a reporter or sports journalist, our Bachelor of Arts in Digital Media and Journalism gives you the opportunity to broadcast news from our new TV studio set or produce live sports programming for ESPN3 from our mobile broadcast studio.